Wayfiding/node-docker/README.md

 ```
 ## Technologies

-On this repository you will find many techonolgies been used.
+On this repository you will find many technologies been used.
 - JavaScript
 - Node
 - Express